Today, the growing digital landscape is transforming every aspect of ecommerce businesses.

 - Different social platforms to reach a selective target audience.

 - Helps in word of mouth publicity due to product review options.

-- Allows gaining customers’ insights and quickly resolve their grievances.
+- It allows gaining customers’ insights and quickly resolves their grievances.

 Top Social Media Marketing Tactics Practiced by eCommerce Stores